 The name "opal" has a rich history, and its origins are as fascinating as the stone itself.
 Some believe it came to English from the Latin word "opalus," which means "color changing."
-This Latin term is thought to be derived from the Ancient Greek opallios.
-This in turn is believed to be derived from the Sanskrit word upala, which means "jewel."
-When the term initially appeared in Roman references in 250 BCE, opal was supplied by traders from the Bosporus.
-They claimed the gems came from India.
+This Latin term is thought to be derived from the Ancient Greek "opallios."
+And, interestingly, "opallios" is believed to have its roots in the Sanskrit word "upala," which simply means "jewel."
+When opal first appeared in Roman references in 250 BCE, it was sourced by traders from the Bosporus, who claimed these exquisite gems came from India.

 Did you know that opal is the result of nature's artistry during seasonal rains?
 When rain showers drench the dry ground, they carry a compound of silicon and oxygen deep into ancient underground rock.
-As the water soaks into the earth, it leaves behind silica gel-like deposits stayed behind in cracks and between layers of underground rock much of the water evaporated during dry periods, opal is formed.
+As the water soaks into the earth, it leaves behind silica gel-like deposits in cracks and between layers of rock.
+With time, as much of the water evaporates during dry periods, opal is formed.
 It's as if nature herself paints these exquisite gemstones.